donovanjblake/mcmod-manager/README.md

 ## Quick Start

-- Create a mcmod.toml in the same directory as the executable.
+- Create a mcmod.toml in the directory as the executable.
 Example:

   ```toml
   [defaults]